Charles E W Bean, Diaries, AWM38 3DRL 606/7/1 - May 1915 - Part 2

 formation 4 deep, about three lots, one after other.
 They

-& was attacked by 2 company - 200.
+& was attacked by a company - 200.
 They came pretty close

 & then turned tail.
-Prob. the stories told by the first refuges frightened them.
+Prob. the stories told by the first refugees frightened

 Dr Brennan of 11th (who look part in K. Tepe) tells me that on Ap.
 25